 Market conditions have not improved since the half year and the Board now anticipates a material reduction in revenue and operating profit for the year in comparison to market expectations.
 While IHT revenues are expected to grow strongly in FY20, the Board expects next year to also be behind market expectations.

-No mention is made of these expectations, but a look at the most recent broker note (available on Research Tree) indicates FY19 revenue £4.5m and profit £0.4m, and FY20 of £6.2m and £0.8m.
+No mention is made of these expectations.
+A look at the most recent broker note (available on Research Tree) indicates FY19 revenue £4.5m and profit £0.4m, and FY20 of £6.2m and £0.8m.

 It may be difficult at present to really assess the true meanings of the figures.
-It may be assumed that a decent amount of operational gearing may be present, meaning that operating expenses take up a far greater percentage of sales but the capacity is there to do much more, but making a break into the market is not easy.
+It may be assumed that a decent amount of operational gearing may be present.
+This means that operating expenses take up a far greater percentage of sales.
+The capacity is there to do much more, but making a break into the market is not easy.
 Clearly at the previous share prices investors have had full confidence in the company doing so, having paid up for growth in advance.

-Relying on the broker note, it is very bullish about the recent collaboration with GKN, as they are the incumbent supplier for de-icing systems on the Boeing 787, which is one of the most popular models of aircraft in the world.
+Relying on the broker note, it is very bullish about the recent collaboration with GKN.
+They are the incumbent supplier for de-icing systems on the Boeing 787, which is one of the most popular models of aircraft in the world.
 Trackwise having a part of this potentially could be very lucrative, although it is not known how the revenues will break down.
 There may be another beneficial effect as Trackwise and the IHT product gains legitimacy from working with a known brand.

 Back to what we can analyse.
 It is fair to say that this material reduction in revenues is likely to mean that cash disappears out of the company.
 In the first half, net cash generated from operations was £161k, although working capital movements made this look a bit better than what it was.
 By the time expected investments were made, £1.238m left the company, leaving a current cash balance of £1.565m.

 So, solvency could become an issue.
-Net asset value is positive, but the real question is whether the downturn in trading would put pressure on the cash balances.
+Net asset value is positive.
+The real question is whether the downturn in trading would put pressure on the cash balances.
 No mention is made of loan facilities, but a revolving credit facility is open with the P2P lender Growth Street.
 This is quite an expensive arrangement, being charged at a rate of 10%.
 If there were to be further loans, there is only £1.26m of PPE on the balance sheet to secure it against.

 Perhaps similar to IQE and its warning, your view on the shares here may depend on the views on the underlying technology.
 It may be the case that IHT has many applications, and the company may be able to exploit those successfully.
 In this case there may be a terrific upside for the shares.

 For those without intimate knowledge of the products, many questions remain.
-It is clear that the new products require continued investment in order to develop them, and that money must come from somewhere.
+It is clear that the new products require continued investment in order to develop them.
+That money must come from somewhere.
 It does not look like current operations is enough to sustain that.

 In addition, it is not surprise that a company like this has key customer concentration.
 From the latest annual report, the largest customer contributed 26% of revenues.

 Stewardship looks good.
-The founder retains an impressive (although not majority) holding of shares, and unlike many other founders is not paying himself an incongruent wage relative to the size of the company.
+The founder retains an impressive (although not majority) holding of shares.
+Unlike many other founders he is not paying himself a large wage relative to the size of the company.

-However, the double profit warning is a little off-putting, and even the current share price is asking a lot of cash, and also sets up the share price for further falls in the case of additional warnings.
+However, the double profit warning is a little off-putting.
+And even the current share price is asking a lot of cash.
+It also sets up the share price for further falls in the case of additional warnings.
 With its technology well regarded a potential end game is for a larger company to simply acquire these assets on the cheap once there is a need for cash.
 2/5.